Nynuphar/IDEAL-doc/docs/source/index.rst

 IDEAL user guide
 ###################

-IDEAL is a patient identity management tool, which connects the patient information in the hospital to their pseudonym in the study or cohort.
-IDEAL aims therfore to enable data sharing for research, while protecting patient identifying information.
+IDEAL is a patient identity management tool, which links the patient identifying information in the hospital data warehouse to their pseudonym in the study or cohort.
+IDEAL aims therefore to enable data sharing for research, while protecting patient identifying information.

 Read more about the `IDEAL project <https://ideal-project.ch/about/>`_ here.